 Our hope is for speakers and their organizations to broadcast their message and add to their network of supporters; and for our attendees, that they would deepen their awareness around local social justice issues and access opportunities to get involved with Project Peace partners.

 In the past, the event has drawn up to 700 people with speakers such as:

 Kevin Bales (author of “Disposable People” and founder of “Free the Slaves,” an organization dedicated to eradicating modern day slavery)

 Rev. Michael McBride (Director of the LiveFree PICO campaign)

 Dr. Brenda Salter McNeil (Pastor & Professor at Seattle Pacific University)

-This event seeks to ground a history we need to remember rightly in the context of the Bay Area with Corrina Gould.
-Mark Charles will then examine our national history to understand the depth of the problem, in particular, looking at how Christian rationale was used to justify our nation’s most shameful decisions.
+Corrina Gould grounds a history we need to remember rightly in the context of the Bay Area.
+Mark Charles then examines our national history to understand the depth of the problem, in particular, looking at the racism embedded in founding documents and history rationalized by Christian belief.
 He concludes with a vision for how these deep and systemic challenges can be addressed.
-Sandhya Jha will moderate a Q&A, and there will be an optional debrief afterwards led by Mark Charles.
+Rev. Sandhya Jha moderates a Q&A, with an optional debrief afterwards led by Mark Charles.